droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/README.md

 After output logits are produced by the five models another script, `src/get_ensemble.predictions.py`, will collect the output logits from the five models and do majority voting to determine the final ensemble predictions.

-The following files show the predictions and scores of the entire ensemble:
+D3.sh outputs the following results and output files:

 - `results/D3/bert_tweet/metrics.txt` - the classification report for the ensemble
 - `outputs/D3/bert_tweet/pred_output.csv` - the majority vote predictions of the ensemble

-For each of the five models in the ensemble, sub-predictions and scores can be found in
+For each of the five models in the ensemble, sub-predictions and sub-scores can be found in

 - `results/D3/bert_tweet/sub_models/`
 - `outputs/D3/bert_tweet/sub_models/`